MBilalQureshi/versus-drf-m5/README.md

 - There is a specific set of rules to follow before signing up.
 All users must follow it.
 - The user can click on the "Click here to see rules" button to see all the rules.
 - The user can click close or cross button to close the modal.

+## Reusable React Components

+### Asset
+Asset component is used in many parts of the website before content is loaded.
+It had three parts mentioned below.
+- The Spinner appears before the content is loaded.
+- The Image appears if no content is found.
+- message appears below the image when no content is found.

+### Avatar
+Avatar acts as the user's image which is mostly beside usernames.
+This component sets the following.
+- Source as what is the avatar's image origin.
+- Image width
+- Image height
+- Avatar alternate name

+### Modal Handler
+This shows and closes the data inside a modal.
+- Instructions or rules as the content of the modal
+- Title as what should be the name of the modal.

+### More Dropdown
+This component provides the following options to users
+- The user can click on three dots and can edit the profile by selecting one of the options.
+- The user can edit or delete a comment.
+- The user can edit or delete a post.

 ## Libraries and Technologies Used
 ### Languages